ElvisKwok/ElvisKwok.github.io/_posts/2014-12-22-note-of-KLA.md

 ## 1. Introduction
 * Parallelization need.
     + Traversals, a important type and backbone of other graph algorithms(shortest path, centrality metrics, connected components).
-Traversal-based computations remain difficult to paralleize effectively.
+Traversal-based computations remain difficult to parallelize effectively.
     + Random walks(e.g., PageRank) for web link-analysis, k-core decomposition for social networks study, need effective parallelization.
 * Level-synchronous paradigm.
     + Iteratively process vertices level by level(current level's computation has to completed **before** next level) through global synchronizations at the end of each level.